 On 19 December 2016 ESMA published Q&A on the process of how it delivers opinions to national competent authorities on pre-trade transparency waivers.
-In light of this we have written to UK operators of trading venues (PDF) attaching a draft form (DOC).
+In light of this we have written to UK operators of trading venues (PDF) attaching a waiver form (DOC).
 This letter is relevant to anyone who seeks to operate a UK trading venue under MiFID II.

-EBA review of the prudential framework for MiFID investment firms
+The EBA recommends a new prudential framework for MiFID investment firms